samboy/WOFF/README.md

 This creates a Chortle2014f.woff webfont file.
 Replace “Chortle2014f.ttf” with the name of the actual webfont to convert.

-http://people.mozilla.org/~jkew/woff/ has Windows and MacOS binaries for people who do not wish to install a compiler.
+http://people.mozilla.org/~jkew/woff/ had Windows and MacOS binaries for people who do not wish to install a compiler.

 ## Zopfli compression